ArizaWilmerUTAS/Path-Following/README.md

 # Matlab/Simulink implementation of Path Following for a REMUS 100

-There is two seption of this implementation:
+There is two sections of this implementation:

 A) A simulink file that contains a REMUS 100 model, LOS law implementation and robust PID controller